Skip to content

 Travel advisory

-US Level 4 “Do Not Travel”; terrorism, kidnapping and crime risk; state of emergency and movement limits in many regions; military escort required for foreigners outside Niamey
+US Level 4 “Do Not Travel” · terrorism, kidnapping, unrest · military escort required outside Niamey

 Lounge